smtakeda/rust-playground/README.md

 ## Day 4 - Struct and Tuple

-Leaned
+Learned:
-- How to defien struct and tuple
+- How to define struct and tuple
 - How to write methods and associated methods for struct. ~= class
 - The ownership of tuple will not be transferred but copied.

+## Day 5 - Enum, Match and If

+Learned:
+- Enum
+- Option<T>, Some and None
+- Match (case)
+- If ... single equal sign!!